DJDanl/cpp-docs.pt-br/docs/atl/reference/ca2aex-class.md

 #### <a name="parameters"></a>Parâmetros

 *t_nBufferLength*<br/>
 O tamanho do buffer usado no processo de tradução.
-O comprimento padrão é 128 bytes.
+O comprimento padrão é de 128 bytes.

 ## <a name="members"></a>Membros